FoxComm/highlander/engineering-wiki/hyperion/README.md

 ####Push product to amazon

-Product pushed in four steps:
+Product pushed in five steps:

 * product info
+* variations info (will be skipped if product has no variants)
-* proce info
+* price info
 * inventory
 * images